Today, we will show you a few examples of Affiliate Disclosure Statements for your website.

 The FTC has stated where the links should NOT be placed.
 If you’re wondering whether you can cram them into a “Terms of Service” agreement or an “About” page, you’re in for a letdown.
 These links must be easily visible to the user at the time they are viewed.
 The implication is that the disclaimer cannot be placed at the bottom of the page after clicking the link.

-What if you make it clear that affiliate links are used throughout the site?
+What if you clarify that affiliate links are used throughout the site?
 Is it necessary to provide a separate disclosure for each and every link?
 Unfortunately, that is a matter of opinion.
 The guidelines advise you to keep in mind that different people may have different interpretations of the content, so it’s best to be safe and make the disclosures anyway.

 Affiliate Disclaimer Statements: